malvag/distributed-ml-bench/README.md

 <img width="900" alt="image" src="https://github.com/aniket-mish/distributed-ml-system/assets/71699313/cecde998-75fa-4145-a19a-9080f5d7f8c0">

-## Some Basics
+## Some basics about Kubernetes and Kubectl commands

-For example, if you want to create a kubernetes pod, then create a hello-world.yaml as below.
+For example, if you want to create a Kubernetes pod, then create a hello-world.yaml as below.

 ```yaml
 apiVersion: v1